lgw2/lgw2.github.io/_teaching/csci246-spring-2023/quizzes/quiz3.md

 questions, which will be worth 25.
 Here is what the questions will cover:
 1. Given two proofs, determine whether they are valid or not.
 If they are not valid, give a reason.
-2. Given a relation, determine which of the 5 properties it satisfies, whether it is an equivalence relation or partial/total order.
+2. Given a relation, determine which of the 5 properties it satisfies and whether it is an equivalence relation or partial/total order.
 3. Given some graphs, decide whether they satisfy certain graph properties.
    Given some graph properties, give example graphs that satisfy them.